Master of Engineering: United Kingdom

-Requirements for professional registration as an Incorporated Engineer or a Chartered Engineer is based on a standard of professional competence and commitment, as set out in the professional standard UK-SPEC.
+Requirements for professional registration as an Incorporated Engineer or a Chartered Engineer are based on a standard of professional competence and commitment, as set out in the professional standard UK-SPEC.
 Individuals generally develop these through education and working experience.

 History

 Since its introduction, the MEng has become the degree of choice for most undergraduate engineers, as was intended.
-The most common exception to this is international students who, because of the substantially higher fees they are charged, sometimes opt to take the tradition BEng/B.Sc. route where that is available.
+The most common exception to this is international students who, because of the substantially higher fees they are charged, sometimes opt to take the traditional BEng/BSc route where that is available.
 Most of the engineering institutions have now made an MEng the minimum academic standard necessary to become a Chartered Engineer.
-Students who graduated before the changes in the rules will still be allowed to use their bachelor's degree for this purpose and those who have earned a bachelor's degree since the changes can usually take some additional courses (known as 'further learning') over time to reach an equivalent standard to the MEng Some older universities such as Durham allow students to obtain the BEng degree after the third year before continuing on to the fourth year.
+Students who graduated before the changes in the rules will still be allowed to use their bachelor's degree for this purpose and those who have earned a bachelor's degree since the changes can usually take some additional courses (known as 'further learning') over time to reach an equivalent standard to the MEng Some older universities such as Durham allow students to obtain the BEng degree after the third year before continuing to the fourth year.

 United States

 In the United States, the Master of Engineering degree is generally a professional degree offered as a coursework-based alternative to the traditional research-based Master of Science.
-It is typically a two-year program, entered after the completion of a 4-year bachelor's degree and many universities allow students to choose between the Master of Engineering and the Master of Science.
+It is typically a one-year program, entered after the completion of a 4-year bachelor's degree, and many universities allow students to choose between the Master of Engineering and the Master of Science.

-The Master of Engineering degree is offered at many leading universities in the United States on either a full-time and part-time (weekends or evenings) basis and is considered a terminal degree in the field of engineering.
+The Master of Engineering degree is offered at many leading universities in the United States on either a full-time or part-time (weekends or evenings) basis.

 Some MEng degree programs require a scholarly project in addition to coursework.
 They require additional courses beyond those required for Master of Science students in order to better prepare students for professional careers.
 Some of them highly encourage students to participate in collaborative consulting projects.
-These courses may include topics such as business fundamentals, management and leadership.
+These courses may include topics such as business fundamentals, management, and leadership.